microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ### Default Terminal & auto-elevation

-In the future, when we supporting setting the Terminal as the "default terminal emulator" on Windows.
-When that lands, we will use the `profiles.defaults` settings to create the tab we'll hosting the commandline client.
+In the future, when we support setting the Terminal as the "default terminal emulator" on Windows.
+When that lands, we will use the `profiles.defaults` settings to create the tab where we'll be hosting the commandline client.
 If the user has `"elevate": true` in their `profiles.defaults`, we'd usually try to auto-elevate the profile.
 In this scenario, however, we can't do that.
 The Terminal is being invoked on behalf of the client app launching, instead of the